HalmonLui/airbnb-api/README.md

 ### Response

 ## Get Neighborhoods
-Airbnb uses unique neighborhood ids for each neighborhood, these are needed to query listings by neighborhood.
+Airbnb uses unique neighborhood ids for each neighborhood, these are needed to query listings by neighborhood.\
-Note: If endpoint doesn't work, check Install notes above.
+Note: If endpoint doesn't work, make sure you [installed](https://github.com/HalmonLui/airbnb-api#install) correctly.
 ### Request

 `GET /getNeighborhoods`